Skip to content

 I built cereal box forts at the breakfast table so I wouldn't have to hear my family eat.

 That was me at ten years old.
 By eleven I'd stopped eating with my family altogether.
 For twenty-three years I thought I was broken, dramatic, a bad son, a bad brother.
 I had no word for what was happening to me.
-The word, when I finally found it, was misophonia.. and the discovery changed everything.
+The word, when I finally found it, was misophonia.
+The discovery changed everything.

 I am not a doctor.
 I am not a therapist.
 I am someone who lived with this for twenty-three years without a name for it, and then spent the next three learning how to sit at the table again.
 Thriving with Misophonia is the space I wish had existed when I was eleven.